-Ksenia Nouril is a Contemporary and Modern Art Perspectives (C-MAP) Fellow at MoMA, where she researches and plans programs related to Central and Eastern European art.
-Previously, she was the Research and Editorial Assistant for the Thomas Walther Collection in the Department of Photography at MoMA, where she co-organized the exhibition Production-Reproduction: The Circulation of Photographic Modernism, 1900-1950.
-A PhD candidate at Rutgers, The State University of New Jersey, Ksenia is writing her dissertation on the work of contemporary Eastern European artists who actively question and engage with history and historical representations of socialism since 1989.
-At the Zimmerli Art Museum at Rutgers, Ksenia has assisted in the organization of numerous exhibitions of the Norton and Nancy Dodge Collection of Nonconformist Art from the Soviet Union, including Leonid Sokov: Ironic Objects and Putting a Face to the Name: Artist Portraits from the Dodge Collection.
-In March 2016, she curated the exhibition Dreamworlds and Catastrophes: Intersections of Art and Technology in the Dodge Collection, which examines the consequences of innovations in science, technology, mathematics, communications, and design on unofficial Soviet art.
-Ksenia has published in The Calvert Journal and Art Margins Online.
+Ksenia Nouril is a Brooklyn-based art historian and curator specializing in global modern and contemporary art.
+From January 2015 to September 2017, she was the Contemporary and Modern Art Perspectives (C-MAP) Fellow for Central and Eastern European Art at The Museum of Modern Art, where she conducted research, planned programming, and served as a co-editor of the online platform post.at.moma.org.
+Prior to her fellowship, Ksenia was the Research and Editorial Assistant for the Thomas Walther Collection in the Department of Photography at MoMA, where she co-curated the exhibition Production-Reproduction: The Circulation of Photographic Modernism, 1900-1950.
+Ksenia holds a PhD in Art History from Rutgers, The State University of New Jersey, where she defended her dissertation “The Afterlives of Communism: The Historical Turn in Contemporary Art from Eastern Europe” in September 2018.
+From 2011 to 2016, Ksenia held a Dodge Fellowship at the Zimmerli Art Museum (New Brunswick, New Jersey), where she assisted in mounting several exhibitions of the Norton and Nancy Dodge Collection of Nonconformist Art from the Soviet Union, including Leonid Sokov: Ironic Objects and Putting a Face to the Name: Artist Portraits from the Dodge Collection.
+In March 2016, she organized Dreamworlds and Catastrophes: Intersections of Art and Technology in the Dodge Collection, which traveled to the Bruce Museum (Greenwich, Connecticut) in an expanded iteration as Hot Art in a Cold War: Intersections of Art and Science in the Soviet Era (January 27 – May 20, 2018).
+Ksenia is a co-editor of and contributor to Art and Theory of Post-1989 Central and Eastern Europe: A Critical Anthology (MoMA/Duke University Press, 2018) and has published in numerous exhibition catalogues and magazines, including The Calvert Journal, ARTMargins Online, OSMOS.

-Photo: Courtesy Gulnara Samoilova
+Photo: Courtesy Scott Rudd